 The official name for the letters of authority for the personal representative will depend on the estate.
 If the decedent had a will, the letters will be called “Letters Testamentary.”
 If the decedent died without a will, the letters will be called “Letters of Administration.”
 In either case, the letters will grant authority to the personal representative to liquidate the estate.
 The “letters” are usually unrestricted, but in some cases, where there is a dispute between heirs, the court may restrict the personal representative from taking certain actions without approval of the court.

 The “letters” are important because that’s the document that gives the personal representative the authority to sign contracts for the estate and to liquidate the estate.
 Without “letters” the personal representative has no authority, even though they may have been named as personal representative in the decedent’s will.
-Therefore, before you have a personal representative sign a listing agreement or a contract, you need to make sure the signer has authority from the court in the form of the letters.

 OK, my signer has “letters” so how does my signer sign the listing agreement and contract?